One of the most frequent questions new writers and authors ask is, “How much should I charge for my ebook?”

 6. Do you offer unique or highly valuable info?

-There’s high perceived value if what I read in your e-book can be used to make me hundreds of times the price of your e-book.
-For instance, I’ve seen e-books that teach you a concrete system for how to launch and market a product sell great at $97 and more.
+There’s high perceived value if what I read in your ebook can be used to make me hundreds of times the price of your ebook.
+For instance, I’ve seen ebooks that teach you a concrete system for how to launch and market a product do very well at $97 and more.

-It’s rare that your nonfiction e-book will be the only place a reader could get the information you’re offering.
+It’s rare that your nonfiction ebook will be the only place a reader could get the information you’re offering.
 But maybe you’ve got a unique spin, fresh data, or a new method to offer.
 If so, take advantage of it.

 Rare information is more valuable to readers, so you could price higher if you have something exclusive.
 Unique info also means your offer can’t be as easily price-compared, which helps you charge more.